 When students take the ACT, you will take an English section, math section, reading section, and science section.
 You are allowed to use a calculator for the entire math section.
 We will examine the difference between each subsection.

 Each subsection is different between the ACT and SAT.
-Both tests having essay writing optional, and both have reading and math, but there are more differences than similarities.
+Both tests have optional essay writing, reading, and math, but there are more differences than similarities.

 There are many differences in the math sections on the ACT and SAT.
 The first difference is the weight of the math section.
 The SAT math score is half of the total score, whereas the ACT is a quarter of the total score.
 ACT math tests more advanced math topics like matrices, logarithms, and trigonometry.
 The SAT math requires logic and the ability to solve riddles because the phrasing is unlike what a student may see in class.